azsk/AzTS-docs/01-Setup and getting started/README.md

 Run the `Start-AzSKTenantSecuritySolutionOnDemandScan` command to start scan after the installation of AzTS Soln.
 Please note that after running this command, AzTS UI will available in the next 2 hours depending on the number of subscriptions to be scanned.

 > **Note:**
-> _If your AzTS solution is integrated to VNet, in that case use switch `-EnableVnetIntegration` and then run `Start-AzSKTenantSecuritySolutionOnDemandScan` command to trigger AzTS scan._
+> _If your AzTS solution is integrated to VNet, in that case, to trigger AzTS scan, run `Start-AzSKTenantSecuritySolutionOnDemandScan` command with `-EnableVnetIntegration` switch._

 ```PowerShell